When You Unmask a Covert Narcissist, RUN, but Quietly!

 Finally, when dealing with a covert narcissist, it is important to understand the degree of danger involved.

-Every time I have called out a covert narcissist – famous YouTube person, psychologist, therapist, boss, or friend – it has always been an uphill battle to not only survive but to get out of it unscathed.
+Every time I have called out a covert narcissist – a famous YouTuber, psychologist, therapist, boss, or friend – it has always been an uphill battle to not only survive but to get out of it unscathed.

 I must admit that I made a lot of mistakes, doing it the wrong way.
 I assumed my intellect or ability to argue a point could be as good as theirs and take them on directly.